 Both the cash and the due-for-payment bases have deficiencies in providing a comprehensive measure of gross external debt positions.

-The cash recording basis contains information “only” on debt transactions arising from cash transactions; noncash transactions are not covered (e.g., the provision of goods and services on which payment is delayed).
+The cash recording basis contains information “only” on debt arising from cash flows; noncash transactions are not covered (for example, the provision of goods and services on which payment is delayed, and liabilities not met are not recognized, such as arrears).
 Thus, it provides insufficient coverage of external debt.
-Though the due-for-payment basis, as an extension of the cash basis, includes noncash transactions such as indexation, it still provides an incomplete measure of external debt.
-For instance, on a due-for-payment recording basis, payments not yet due for goods and services already delivered are not considered debt (unless, e.g., there is a contractual agreement to extend trade credit).
-In addition, interest is not recorded until due for payment, regardless of whether interest is in the form of a discount to the face value on issuance or in the form of interest payments (i.e., paid periodically).
+Though the due-for-payment approach, as an extension of the cash basis, includes noncash transactions such as arrears and indexation, it still provides an incomplete measure of external debt.
+For instance, on a due-for-payment recording basis, payments not yet due for goods and services already delivered are not considered debt (unless, for example, there is a contractual agreement to extend trade credit).
+Also, interest is not recorded until due for payment, regardless of whether interest is in the form of a discount to the face value on issuance or in the form of interest payments (that is, paid periodically).

 Advantage of an Accrual Basis